dh7fin/Azure-Sentinel-Bruteforce-Detection/README.md

 ## Conclusion

-This project successfully validated a cloud-native detection pipeline capable of identifying brute-force authentication behaviour within an Azure-hosted environment.
-By operationalizing Windows Security telemetry into automated incident generation, the lab demonstrates practical detection engineering and cloud security monitoring capabilities aligned with modern SOC workflows.
+In an Azure-hosted environment, this project successfully validated a cloud-native detection pipeline that can identify brute-force authentication behaviour.
+The lab exhibits useful detection engineering and cloud security monitoring capabilities that are in line with contemporary SOC operations by operationalizing Windows Security telemetry into automated incident generation.